 Among differential diagnosis is, aside from the all-important distinction between cardiogenic and non-cardiogenic pulmonary edema, pneumonia which is accompanied by fever and frequently by unilateral findings, as well as asthma (bronchial asthma) which is characterized, however, by dry rattling sounds.

 Therapy of Pulmonary Edema

 Immediate measures include, at any rate, a sitting position with the legs dangling in order to improve pulmonary vascular pressure.
 Sedation, administration of oxygen, as well as aspiration, are among the immediate measures as well.

 In cases of cardiogenic pulmonary edema, preload reduction is necessary and measures to treat the cause must be taken, i.e. treating acute LV heart failure or treating cardiac arrhythmia.

 When treating toxic or allergic pulmonary edema, inhaled corticosteroids are indicated.
 Mechanical positive-pressure ventilation may also be an option.
-Therapy for pulmonary edema, caused by renal failure with over-hydration, consists of dialysis.
-In cases of high-altitude edema, it is necessary to administer oxygen and move the patient to a lower altitude.

-No. 4 | Among differential diagnosis is, aside from the all-important distinction between cardiogenic and non-cardiogenic pulmonary edema, pneumonia which is accompanied by fever and frequently by unilateral findings, as well as asthma (bronchial asthma) which is characterized, however, by dry rattling sounds.

-Therapy of Pulmonary Edema

-Immediate measures include, at any rate, a sitting position with the legs dangling in order to improve pulmonary vascular pressure.
-Sedation, administration of oxygen, as well as aspiration, are among the immediate measures as well.

-In cases of cardiogenic pulmonary edema, preload reduction is necessary and measures to treat the cause must be taken, i.e. treating acute LV heart failure or treating cardiac arrhythmia.

-When treating toxic or allergic pulmonary edema, inhaled corticosteroids are indicated.
-Mechanical positive-pressure ventilation may also be an option.
 Therapy for pulmonary edema, caused by a renal failure with over-hydration, consists of dialysis.
 In cases of high-altitude edema, it is necessary to administer oxygen and move the patient to a lower altitude.